Codecademy/docs/content/java/concepts/math-methods/terms/to-int-exact/to-int-exact.md

 ---
 Title: '.toIntExact()'
 Description: 'Returns the integer value of a long type argument.
-Exception is thrown if the value of argument overflows that of an int.'
+An exception is thrown if the value of argument overflows that of an int.'
 Subjects:
   - 'Computer Science'
 Tags: